When shopping for pool tables for sale, you’ll often come across different construction styles, including slate pool tables, MDF, and slatron.

 Unfortunately, MDF pool tables are very susceptible to wear and warping caused by moisture.
 For that reason, MDF tables cannot be played outside and should be placed in a climate-controlled setting.

 What is a Slatron Pool Table?

 A slatron pool table is composed of particle board surrounded and flattened by two pieces of tough plastic.
 Slatron is considered the best alternative to slate and the most durable synthetic slate table.
 Unlike MDF, slatron won’t warp or fall apart due to water exposure or humidity.

 However, slatron is not nearly as sturdy as slate.
 While slatron offers better surface tolerance than MDF, slatron cannot compete with the playability of slate.

 On the other hand, slatron does offer the best alternative to slate and is just as lightweight as MDF.
 Additionally, a slatron pool table costs less than slate and more than MDF, hovering between $700-1500 depending on the quality of its construction.

 Slate pool tables offer the best playability and durability when shopping for pool tables.
 If you’re looking for that professional feel, be sure to browse our selection of slate pool tables for one that best meets your needs and style.

-We offer slate pool tables and slate alternatives in several different styles and sizes, whether you want an indoor or outdoor pool table.
+We offer slate pool tables for sale and slate alternatives in several different styles and sizes, whether you want an indoor or outdoor pool table.